 - 7 Conclusion

 Helium External Antenna Placement

-Anyone can purchase a helium miner and installed it in the window of their single or double-story house.
+Anyone can purchase a helium miner and install it in the window of their single or double-story house.
 To get an increase in helium rewards from proof of coverage (POC) you will need an external antenna and lots of extra height.

-Double story houses are great as they give you that extra height without not having to have an extra-long external antenna with long guide wires.
+Double-story houses are great as they give you that extra height without not having to have an extra-long external antenna with long guide wires.

 You can use a standard TV antenna mount on double-story houses for ease of installation or you can make your own mast.
 I went with a DIY custom 3/4 water pipe mast due to having some spare galvanized pipe sitting around.
 Plus I like to save money where I can.

 Heat tends to kill electrical devices over time so I like to mount the helium miner inside the house as close to the external antenna as I can get it.
-Between 2-10m is where I like to be away from the antenna, and remember to take into account the height of the antenna mast when ordering an LMR400 cable.
+Between 2-10m is where I like to be away from the antenna and remember to take into account the height of the antenna mast when ordering an LMR400 cable.

 Be aware that you will most likely need a few feet/meters of LMR400 cable to get between the attic space and the run-up of your antenna mast.